 That market is already glutted with millions of unemployed Americans — and four million American youths turn 18 each year.

-Passage of an immigration bill “has got to be a top priority,” Obama told Democratic legislators Feb.
+But passage of an immigration bill that brings in more workers “has got to be a top priority,” Obama told Democratic legislators Feb.
 14. “We’re going to have to keep on working on that.”

 Simultaneously, Obama’s main 2014 campaign theme is the lack of economic opportunity for poor Americans, and the widening wealth gap between rich and poor.

 “This is the defining challenge of our time: Making sure our economy works for every working American,” Obama declared in a Dec.
 4 speech on opportunity, which was spurred by data showing that the top 1 percent snagged nearly all the extra wealth created in Obama’s tenure.

 “Increasing inequality… challenges the very essence of who we are as a people,” said Obama, who is using the opportunity theme to urge voter support for interventionist government.

 Upper-income journalists in D.C. have ignored the glaring contradictions between Obama’s econmic-equality and immigration rhetoric.